abijaK/Pomodoro/README.md

-# Pomodoro Application
+# Building a simple Pomodoro using vanilla Js

-With this project we build a time manager to provide productivity by using vanilla.
+With this project we build a simple Pomodoro to provide productivity.